bloominstituteoftechnology/web-sprint-challenge-adding-data-persistence/README.md

   - [ ] retrieving a list of tasks. **The list of tasks should include the project name and project description**.

 In your solution, it is essential that you follow best practices and produce clean and professional results.
 You will be scored on your adherence to proper code style and good organization.
 Schedule time to review, refine, and assess your work and perform basic professional polishing including spell-checking and grammar-checking on your work.
 It is better to submit a challenge that meets MVP than one that attempts too much and does not.

-#### Entities

-A `project` is what needs to be done.
-We want to store the following data about a `project`:

-- [ ] a unique ID.
-- [ ] a name.
-This column is required.
-- [ ] a description.
-- [ ] a boolean that indicates if the project has been completed.
-This column cannot be NULL, the default value should be `false`.

-A `resource` is anything needed to complete a project, some examples are: a person, a tool, a meeting room or a software license.
-We want to store the following data about a `resource`:

-- [ ] a unique ID.
-- [ ] a name.
-This column is required.
-- [ ] a description.

-The database should not allow resources with duplicate names.

-A `task` one of the steps needed to complete the project.
-We want to store the following data about an `task`.

-- [ ] a unique ID.
-- [ ] a description of what needs to be done.
-This column is required.
-- [ ] a notes column to add additional information.
-- [ ] a boolean that indicates if the task has been completed.
-This column cannot be NULL, the default value should be `false`.

 ### Task 3: Stretch Goals